mazwat/mazwat.github.io/cybernetics-lm-2.md

 ## The Transistor

 ![Transistors](images/transistors.png)
-*Fig.14 - Modern PNP and MOSFET transistor and a 1930 vacuum transistor*
+*Fig.14 - Modern PNP and MOSFET transistors and a 1930's vacuum transistor*

 The digital revolution owes its success to one small component which is standard in all electronic devices - the transistor.
 The first Transistors were made in glass vacuum tubes in 1907(the above example is from the 1930s) however the first solid state transistor was not invented until 1947.